 These scholarships represent a collaborative effort and commitment to address the global shortage of quality educators worldwide, which in turn guarantees access to quality education for more students.

 We are proud to support inspiring educators and help them reach the next stage in their careers, especially those who demonstrate a strong commitment to their own local communities, to lifelong learning and the IB pedagogy.

-Our scholarship recipients will receive funding for all 13 courses and assessment fees required by UoPeople to complete the M.Ed. degree.
+The IB UoPeople Scholarship aims to support new or developing educators who have never received a master’s degree in any field and do not have access to affordable teacher education.
+Our scholarship recipients will receive funding for all 13 courses assessment fees and the application fee required by UoPeople to complete the M.Ed. degree.

-To be eligible to be granted an IB scholarship, students must meet the following requirements:
+To be eligible for the IB UoPeople scholarship, students must meet the following requirements:

-- Applicants must currently hold a bachelor’s degree and be fluent in English.
+- Applicants must hold a bachelor’s degree and be fluent in English.

 - Applicants must have some teaching experience, demonstrate a commitment to education, the IB pedagogy and their local community.

 - Prospective students must provide proof of admission within 60 days of being awarded the scholarship.
 Enrolled students must be in good academic and financial standing with University of the People.